Religion in Romania: Overview

-Romania is one of the most religious of European countries and the majority of the country's citizens are Orthodox Christians.
+Romania is one of the most religious European countries and the majority of the country's citizens are Orthodox Christians.
 Romania is a secular state, and it has no state religion.
 Despite being one of the most religious countries, practice, church and mass attendance are low, even compared to less religious countries than Romania.

 The Romanian state officially recognizes 18 religions and denominations.
 86.53% of the country's stable population identified as part of the Eastern Orthodox Church in the 2011 census (see also: History of Christianity in Romania).
 Other major Christian denominations include the Catholic Church (both Latin Catholicism (4.62%) and Greek Catholicism (0.8%–3.3%)), Calvinism (3.19%), and Pentecostal denominations (1.92%).
 This amounts to approximately 99% of the population identifying as Christian.
 Romania also has a small but historically significant Muslim minority of around 44,000 people, concentrated in Northern Dobruja, who are mostly of Crimean Tatar and Turkish ethnicity.
 According to the 2011 census data, there are also approximately 3,500 Jews, around 21,000 atheists and about 19,000 people not identifying with any religion.
 The 2011 census numbers are based on a stable population of 20,121,641 people and exclude a portion of about 6% due to unavailable data.

 According to the 2022 census, 76,215 people, approximately 0.4% of the total population, indicated that their religion was Islam.